panoptesDev/panoptis-program-library/docs/src/token.md

 The wallet should provide a UI that allow the users to "add a token".
-The user selects the kind of token, and is presented with information about how much SAFE it will cost to add the token.
+The user selects the kind of token, and is presented with information about how much PANO it will cost to add the token.

 Upon confirmation, the wallet creates the associated token type as the described [here](associated-token-account.md#creating-an-associated-token-account).